wp-plugins/contact-form-with-a-meeting-scheduler-by-vcita/readme.txt

 Donate link:
 Tags: contact, contact form, contact me, contact page, custom form,  vcita, web form Requires at least: 2.8
-Tested up to: 3.3.1
+Tested up to: 3.3.2
 Stable tag: trunk

 vCita next generation contact form proves to increase the number of contact requests

 == Description ==

-vCita Revolutionizes the old, traditional contact form by allowing website visitors to choose how they want to contact: text messages, advanced online video chat, scheduled phone conversation or a face to face meeting.
+vCita Revolutionizes the traditional contact form by allowing website visitors to choose how they want to contact: text messages, online video chat, scheduled phone conversation or a face to face meeting
 <BR>
-vCita can also actively engage visitors after spending some time on your website which has proven to, on average, double contact and meeting requests triggered by visitors.
+vCita can also actively prompt and engage visitors after spending some time on your website -which has proven to, on average, double contact and meeting requests triggered by visitors.

 vCita functionality can also be added on top of Fast Secure contact form, Contact Form 7 or any other traditional contact forms you currently use.
 <BR>
 Choose one of our attractive, customizable and easy to set up contact forms and give your online visitors the best contact experience exists online.
 Add it to your website now for FREE!

 <a href="http://downloads.wordpress.org/plugin/contact-form-with-a-meeting-scheduler-by-vcita.zip">Download Wordpress plugin vCita Contact Form Version</a>

-vCita Contact Form Exclusive Features:
+vCita Contact Form Features:

- * Easy and intuitive customizable contact form options from the admin setting page
  * Actively invite your website visitors to contact you with new, engaging contact form formats
+   * vCita will prompt your visitors as they spend time on your website, offering them to contact you, leave their contact details or schedule a meeting
+   * Proves to significantly increase the number of leads generated from your contact form
+ * Easy and intuitive customizable contact form
- * Customize your own welcome message
+   * Customize your contact form look and feel
+   * Choose from multiple contact form templates
- * Choose vCita dynamic contact form format to increase website visitor engagement
+   * Choose any specific contact form colors, font or text
+ * Choose your own welcome message
- * Offer visitors to Schedule Meetings as part of your Contact Form
+ * Offer visitors to schedule meetings directly from your Contact Form
- * A dashboard to display your online traffic as well as latest contact form submissions
+   * Meet using our online video room or Skype
+   * Meet using our phone conference service
+   * Schedule a face to face meeting
- * Super easy customization of your contact form’s Meetings Calendar, optionally synchronized with your Google Calendar
+ * Super easy customization of your contact form’s meetings calendar, optionally synchronized with your Personal Calendar
+   * Sync with Google Calendar
+   * Sync with Outlook Calendar
+   * Sync with iCal(Apple) Calendar
+   * Sync with Yahoo, Hotmail or any other standard calendar that supports ICS
- * Create unlimited contact forms with different styles
+ * Create unlimited number of contact forms
+   * Create different contact form styles on a single website
+   * Apply multiple vCita contact form on multiple websites
  * Get contact form notifications to your inbox
+   * Contact form notification for each meeting request
+   * Contact form notification for each contact request
+   * Email reminders prior to meetings schedule for you and your clients
- * Track when clients open and read your email response
+ * Collect payments and bill for your time and services
+   * Secure payment prior to meeting
+   * Collect payment for any service you provide
  * Manage all client interaction from a single advanced platform
- * Collect payments and bill for your time and services
+   * No need to expose your own email address
+   * Work with a single point tool for all online visitors interactions
+ * A dashboard to track your online traffic as well as latest contact form submissions
+   * View your contact form traffic
+   * View number of leads from contact form per-day
+   * Manage latest contact form engagements
+ * Track when clients open and read any of your messages
- * ...and many more features!
+ * And many more features!

 = Next Generation Contact Form =
+Replace your traditional Contact Form with vCita’s contact form and experience an immediate increase in the amount of leads generated from your website. <BR>
-These days, having a traditional contact form just doesn’t cut it. vCita next generation contact form holds a variety of contact form styles for different locations on your website.
+vCita next generation contact form holds a variety of contact form styles for different locations on your website. <BR>
 Whether it’s your homepage, contact page or if you want vCita active contact form invite visitors all across your website, vCita will enable you to better engage with your website online audience while managing those leads and contacts effectively.

 Get vCita next generation Contact Form today!
 It’s FREE!!

-= Web Designer or Web Programmer? =
-We have a partnership plan where you can make profit for every client that ends up using our product.
+= Web Designer or Web Programmer? = vCita has a partnership plan where you can make profit for every client that ends up using our contact form. <BR>
 Contact us at web-affiliate@vcita.com to get started.

 To learn more about vCita, <a href="http://www.vcita.com/?invite=WP">visit www.vcita.com</a>.

 == Installation ==